 This Policy 19 funding request is limited to the purchase price of the Grant.
 In March 2013, the Board authorized staff to pay some of the costs of evaluating, transferring and monitoring water rights offered to the CWCB for ISF use by entering into a contract with an entity to perform tasks related to those evaluations and monitoring activities.
-In August 2013, the State approved a Master Task Order Contract between the CWCB and CWT, under which the Board agreed to pay the Trust for various future authorized services.
-Under the provisions of the Master Contract, CWCB has paid some limited expenses incurred for the McKinley Ditch transaction after the date the contract was executed.
+In August 2013, CWCB and CWT entered into a Master Task Order Contract, under which the Board agreed to pay the Trust for various future authorized services.
+Under the provisions of the Master Contract, CWCB has paid some limited expenses incurred for the McKinley Ditch transaction.
 The source of funds to cover the remaining project costs will be provided by the Trust (through private fundraising efforts or donated or in-kind services), or through future authorizations under the Master Contract.